(REVISED: 9 July 2018)

 FUN FACT 7: Dan Adkins, the artist on "Doctor Strange" #169 apprenticed under the great, tragic Wally Wood.
 Adkins is primarily known as comics' greatest swipe-artist, which is a shame because he was actually a magnificent artist.
 Who taught Adkins to swipe?
 Why...Wally Wood did!
 Wally Wood once wrote a note to himself that read, "Never draw anything you can copy, never copy anything you can trace, never trace anything you can cut and paste-up."

-FUN FACT 8: Steve Ditko sometimes created similar characters for different companies.
-For Charlton, he created Dr. Graves, a very interesting character similar in some ways to Doctor Strange.
+FUN FACT 8: Steve Ditko sometimes created similar characters for different companies (and all of them were lots of fun).
+For Charlton, he helped create the mythology for Dr. Graves, a very interesting character similar in some ways to Doctor Strange.
 Dr. Graves was so awesome, that he soon got his own title that ran for over seventy issues and won the prestigious Alley Award in 1967 for Best Fantasy / Science-Fiction / Supernatural title.
 And yes, I do have Dr. Graves' first appearance and the first issue of his series in my collection.
 Didja even have to ask?
+He also created The Question, which is very similar to his character, Mr. A, and He created The Destructor for ATLAS-SEABOARD, who in some ways is reminiscent of Spider-Man.

 FUN FACT 9: Linda Carter, also known as Night Nurse, healer to the super-heroes, was once romantically linked to Doctor Strange.